Healthy Communities/Healthy America

 A recent AmeriCares survey found that 89 percent of the nation's free clinics reported a steady rise in patient visits within the past three years, and that increased demand and resource constraints have forced 56 percent of these clinics to turn away eligible patients.

-The 2013 Healthy Communities/Healthy America program will address the following topic areas:
+The 2013 Healthy Communities/Healthy America program addresses the following topic areas: